sharma2rachit/sharma2rachit/README.md

 - 👋 Hi, I’m @sharma2rachit
 - 👀 I’m interested in coding in c++
-- 🌱 I’m currently learning python,java
+- 🌱 I’m currently learning python, java, kotlin
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me rs188162@gmail.com